|

 Top TV show - "Dallas"

-Michael Jackson releases "Thriller," which becomes biggest-selling album in
+Michael Jackson releases "Thriller," which becomes biggest-selling album in history.

 John Belushi, age 33, dies of drug overdose.